Progress indicators display the status of load times, processes, and user behaviors (such as savings goals or spending habits).

 The circular indeterminate progress indicator often appears within an avatar as part of another interactive organism (e.g. button, chip, cloaked checkmark, etc.).
 Avoid displaying two of these at a time.
 This loader should never be used to display the loading of a new page.
 Instead, it is better to use skeleton states to load content as it becomes available, allowing users to engage with the page content quicker.
 When the load process will likely take more than 7 seconds, consider using the confirmation activity loaders with an estimate or process description description.

-The viewport indeterminate loader may be used to signify the loading process of a user interaction that does not occur within an affordance.
+The viewport determinate loader may be used to signify the loading process of a user interaction that does not occur within an affordance.
 This loader may be implemented using the Lottie files documented below.
 The animation features a cycling, non-linear movement of the indicator to signify indeterminate processing.
 Viewport loaders span the width of a context.
 The progress indicator is pinned to the bottom of the top bar (if a top bar is present).
 This progress indicator is not affected by shape theming.
+Note: Viewpoint is for flutter only.

 Size — Circular